chrplr/PCBS/exercices2.md

 Write a function that, given such a string, returns the Hit rate and the  False rate (hint: use the function `split()`)

-2. Suppose the results from different participants are stored in different files `subj*.dat` (download )
+Now, the results from different participants are stored in different files `subj*.dat` (download the files from `PCBS/exercices2/subjdat.zip`)

 Write a script that computes the hit rates and false alarms for each subject, andisplays the group averages and standard deviations.

-3. use `matplotlib.pyplot.plot` to display each participant as a dot on a graphics with False alarm rate on the X-axis and Hit Rate on the Y-axis.
+Use `matplotlib.pyplot.plot` to display each participant as a dot on a graphics with False alarm rate on the X-axis and Hit Rate on the Y-axis.

-#

 Read the section on reading comma separated value (`.csv``) files from http://automatetheboringstuff.com/chapter14/

-# google ngrams

-- Read Michel, Jean-Baptiste, Yuan Kui Shen, Aviva P. Aiden, Adrian Veres, Matthew K. Gray, The Google Books Team, Joseph P. Pickett, et al. 2010.
-“Quantitative Analysis of Culture Using Millions of Digitized Books.”
-Science, December. https://doi.org/10.1126/science.1199644.  (use scholar.google.com to find a pdf copy)

-- Go to the ngram viewer  https://books.google.com/ngrams.

- - At the bottom of the page, there is a message "Raw data is available for download here"".
-Follow the "here" link.  download the 1-grams file 'z' for the dataset "English Version 20120701"".
-Uncompress it (it is in the .gzip format).
-It is a text file listing words starting with a 'z'.

-Zipfian
+9. (optional) Write a reverse Polish arithmetic expression evaluator (https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+E.g. `3 4 * 5 -` evaluate to `7`.